 Bringing a claim against a person or entity for professional negligence in Virginia could lead to financial recovery for your related losses, including medical bills, lost funds, lost wages, and pain and suffering.
 The defendant may also have to pay the legal fees and court costs associated with filing your claim.
 The settlement or jury verdict you might win during a professional negligence claim could help you and your family move forward after the wrongdoing or intentional fraud of a professional negatively impacted your life.

 Discuss the value of your professional negligence claim – and if you have a claim to begin with – by contacting us today.
 We offer 100% free initial consultations so you can obtain legal advice at no financial risk.
 Our attorneys wish to answer your questions, ease your mind and help you build a claim against a negligent professional for no money upfront.
-You could be eligible for compensation from the professional and/or other parties, including employers or companies, to cover your economic and noneconomic damages.
-Call (703) 218-4410 to speak to our Fairfax professional negligence lawyers today.
+You could be eligible for compensation from the professional and/or other parties, including employers or companies, to cover your economic and non-economic damages.
+Speak to our Northern Virginia professional negligence lawyers today.